 Yes, we have storage facilities on-site to keep tooling should you require us to produce additional parts in the future.

 Yes.
-We have our own Quality Engineering Department with CMM capability which can be discussed at the quoting stage.
+We have our own Quality Engineering Department with CMM capability which can be discussed at the quotation stage.

 Yes, we have a tool room and mould shop on site here in the Cotswolds.
 We encourage our customers to visit our manufacturing facility to discuss their project and to get an insight into how we work here at PNP.